Svalbard Global Seed Vault: Seed storage

 The seeds are stored in sealed three-ply foil packages and then placed into plastic tote containers on metal shelving racks.
 The storage rooms are kept at -18 C. The low temperature and limited access to oxygen will ensure low metabolic activity and delay seed ageing.
 The permafrost surrounding the facility will help maintain the low temperature of the seeds if the electricity supply fails.

 Initially the Seed Vault would have some minor water intrusion at its entrance during the annual spring permafrost thawing.
 Warmer temperatures and heavy rainfall in October 2016 caused significantly greater amounts of water to seep into the entrance, but the facility's design ensured that the water froze after several meters and the seeds were not endangered.
 Work completed in 2019 eliminated this water seepage.

-Attached to the seed boxes are a type of nanofilm that hold information on seed identity and other valuable information.
+Attached to the seed boxes are sheets of nanofilm that hold information on such things as seed identity.